WebView plugin SDK basics¶

 The relevant protocols are available as reference messages.

 Before any message can be exchanged, a communication channel must be established.
-The typical operations include:
+Use the adapter synchronisation logic below:

 Note